 The increased use of discount copay cards has prompted some insurance companies to adjust policies in order to get some of their cost back.
 When insurance companies apply an accumulator adjustment the full cost of your medication may not be applied to your deductible.
 Be informed about how your insurance company counts your copay towards your medication and shop for policies that do not apply an accumulator adjustment.

 Commercial insurance is defined as any private insurance company that provides your health care policy.
 Commercial insurance plans may come with varying deductibles and copays, which represent what you’ll pay (deductible) before full coverage starts and what you’ll pay out of pocket (copay).
 Some plans require your deductible be met before incurring copays, while other plans incorporate copays right away.
 These may also vary, depending on your plan.

 Federal Insurance includes Medicaid and Medicare Part D. These plans are generally not part of Gilead’s Advancing Access program because they may include reimbursement of prescription cost.
 For Medicare recipients, once your deductible has been satisfied, your copay for Descovy may range from $42 to $1,800.
-In the Medicare donut hole stage, also referred to as the coverage gap, you’ll pay more out-of-pocket for prescription medication.

 How We Can Help

 Discount coupons and copay cards can help reduce your overall costs and lower out of pocket expenses.
 Here at Nurx, we strive to help you apply for assistance to get your medication at an affordable price or even at no cost to you.

 Our care team provides the complete process to get you started with Descovy:

 - Discuss your medication options